Gale Turnbull: Native American Series

 In 1937, Gale Turnbull designed a set of hand-painted dish-ware titled the "Native American Series" that would become one of his most popular sets.
 The series featured designs inspired by California-area Native American culture and architecture, with many showcased on Vernon Kilns' Montecito-shape line.
 Native American Series came in seven smaller pattern sets: Going to Town, Pueblo, Arizona, Mountain Mission, Sentinels, Cabanas Chicos, and Little Mission.

 Organdie

-Organdie was the name given to a collection of Turnbull's plaid designs, the first in an eventual range of six plaids offered on dinnerware by Vernon Kilns from 1937-1958.
+Organdie was the name given to a collection of Turnbull's plaid designs, the first in an eventual range of six plaids offered on dinnerware by Vernon Kilns from 1937 to 1958.
 The plaid, gingham, and tweed patterns were offered on Vernon Kilns' Montecito-shape line.
 A 1937 advertisement described it as the "bold, gay patterns of crisp organdie, subdued and mellowed by undertones of contrasting color and design."

 Organdie-style Vernonware can occasionally be seen in the background of kitchen scenes of the 2000s American sitcom Rules of Engagement.